Analytical models of the Proton Structure Function and the gluon distribution at small x beyond leading order: Formalism

-where $A_{1,2}^S(x,t), B_{1,2}^S(x,t),C_{1,2}^S(x,t),D_{1,2}^S(x,t)$ are the integrals over splitting functions as given in the eqns. (\ref{B1.1})-(\ref{B2.4}) of Appendix A. The Lagrange's method \cite{s} can be applied to solve eqns.(\ref{E5.13}) and (\ref{E5.14}) analytically only if the $t$ evolution of the strong coupling constant at NLO $(\alpha_s^{NLO}(t))^2$ can be linearised as below.
+where $A_{1,2}^S(x,t), B_{1,2}^S(x,t),C_{1,2}^S(x,t),D_{1,2}^S(x,t)$ are the integrals over splitting functions as given in the eqns. (\ref{B1.1})-(\ref{B2.4}) of Appendix A. The Lagrange's auxiliary method \cite{s} can be applied to solve eqns.(\ref{E5.13}) and (\ref{E5.14}) analytically only if the $t$ evolution of the strong coupling constant at NLO $(\alpha_s^{NLO}(t))^2$ can be linearised.
 Defining $T(t)=\frac{\alpha_s(t)}{2\pi}$ , we linearise it to be \cite{Atri2,PKD3,PKD4, Saiful1,JK2}, where $T_1$ is a parameter to be determined from the particular range of $Q^2$ range under study.
-Equations (\ref{E5.13}) and (\ref{E5.14}) can be written in the form as,
+Following Lagrange$'$s method \cite{s} to solve eqns. (\ref{E5.13}) and (\ref{E5.14}), we put them in the form as,

 Where,

 and,

 The Lagrange's equations (\ref{E5.15}) and (\ref{E5.16}) is obtained from the solutions of the auxiliary equation